 PDF Recipe Extraction Pipelines

 Multi-unit operators and culinary managers routinely receive standardized recipe cards, vendor specification sheets, and corporate menu guidelines as unstructured PDFs.
-Translating these static documents into actionable food cost metrics requires a deterministic extraction pipeline.
-Within the broader Data Ingestion & Recipe Parsing Workflows architecture, the PDF extraction layer serves as the foundational bridge between culinary documentation and dynamic cost modeling.
-This guide isolates a single discrete workflow: the sequential extraction, schema validation, and structured serialization of PDF recipe data prior to downstream unit normalization and cost calculation.
+Translating these static documents into actionable food cost metrics requires a deterministic extraction pipeline that never silently mutates a quantity or drops a line.
+This guide sits inside the broader data ingestion and recipe parsing workflows architecture, where the PDF extraction layer is the foundational bridge between culinary documentation and the cost model that consumes it.
+The scope here is narrow and deliberate: the sequential extraction, schema validation, and structured serialization of PDF recipe data before it reaches downstream unit normalization and cost calculation.
+Everything downstream trusts this layer to be correct, so this layer must fail loudly rather than approximately.

 Phase 1: Deterministic Text Stream Extraction

-When processing corporate recipe templates, the baseline methodology aligns with Parsing PDF Menus with PyPDF2 and Regex.
-The extraction logic relies on anchored regular expressions that match culinary measurement conventions: fractional quantities (1/2, 3/4), decimal weights, and standardized unit abbreviations (oz, lb, kg, ea, gal, qt).
-Capture groups are strictly partitioned to isolate yield percentages, portion counts, and preparation steps, preventing procedural text from contaminating ingredient-level data.
+Extraction relies on anchored regular expressions that match culinary measurement conventions: fractional quantities (1/2, 3/4), decimal weights, and standardized unit abbreviations (oz, lb, kg, ea, gal, qt).
+Capture groups are strictly partitioned to isolate the quantity, unit, name, and any trailing note, preventing procedural preparation text from contaminating ingredient-level data.
+The baseline methodology is worked end to end in parsing PDF menus with PyPDF2 and regex; the block below preserves layout coordinates so downstream errors can be mapped back to an exact page and line.

 import re